Make DIY Concrete Pumpkins (With a Fancy Twist)

 Remove the stocking from the cup and plop it on the work surface.
 You are going to make this into a round shape.

-Just lift the stocking up and down until it’s generally shaped like a pumpkin, then tie the top and trim off any excess stocking- leaving about an inch.
+Just lift the stocking and pull up and down on it until it’s generally shaped like a pumpkin.
+Then tie the top of the nylons and trim off any excess stocking –leaving about an inch.

 Step 5.
 Create The Sections For The Concrete Pumpkin

-Place the concrete into the center of your pizza slice shaped string arrangement.
+Create a pizza slice arrangement with the strings, then set the bottom of the pumpkin on top of the center of your strings.
 The tied strings will create the sections for the pumpkin.

-Tie the first two pieces of spring going across and up and down.
+Tie the first two pieces of string going across and up and down.
 Try to make these as even as you can.

-Next, tie the diagonals together.
-Be sure you are tying these tight enough that they create the grooved sections, but not too tight.
+Now finish with the diagonals and be sure you tie these tight enough that they create the grooved sections, and again, not too tight.

-The pumpkin is going to try to flatten out while you are doing this.
-Just turn it on its side, after it’s tied together and roll it around once.
-This should pull it back up a bit so it’s less flat.
+The pumpkin will try to flatten out while you do this, so turn it on its side after it’s tied, and roll it around once.
+It should pull it back up a bit so it’s less flat.

-Though the cure time is 24 hours, you are doing this because you are going to remove the stocking and strings after the pumpkin has set -but before it cures.
+Though the cure time is 24 hours, you are doing this because you will remove the stocking and strings after the pumpkin has set –but before it cures.

-If you don’t do this early, then you’ll be cursing my name for how difficult it is to remove the stocking and strings.
+If you don’t do this early, you’ll curse my name for how difficult it is to remove the stocking and strings.
 I made that mistake with the first set I did.
-It was bad.
+It wasn’t good.

-Just take care when you remove the stocking to not touch the concrete or it will leave a mark.
+Take care when you remove the stocking so as not to touch the concrete, or it will leave a mark.

 Step 6.
 Paint The Concrete Pumpkin With Fancy, Shimmery Colors

 Once the concrete is completely dry, you can paint it.
-Now you may be wondering why we colored the cement mix and now we are going to paint the concrete pumpkin green.
+Now, you may be wondering why we colored the cement mix, and now we will paint the concrete pumpkin green.

 It’s because having the base color of a light green helps it look nicer when you add the shimmery paints.